 Some women find it difficult to apply and keep makeup on the upper eyelids due to the hooding of the lids.
 In order to test if you might be good candidate for a forehead lift, lift the skin on top of your eyebrows into a higher position.
 If the excess skin in the eyebrow crease reduces, you may be a good candidate.
 A forehead lift effects the upper third of the face.
 If you want to address the mid face, you may find that a cheek lift or facelift is a better option for you.
 Often times, patients see the best results when combining more than one procedure to address all of their cosmetic concerns.

 During your consultation, I will review your medical history and discuss if a forehead lift is a reasonable option for you.
 Most patients who undergo a forehead lift are between the ages of 40-60 years old; however because of genetics, a forehead lift may be a reasonable for someone younger.
-At Sistine Facial Plastic and Laser Surgery, we promote clear communication, transparency and encourage questions during consultations.
+At Sistine Plastic Surgery, we promote clear communication, transparency and encourage questions during consultations.
 Your concerns, time, and opinions are very important to us!

 Botox® Cosmetic Browlift vs. a Surgical Browlift

 When Botox® Cosmetic is injected into the forehead, it temporarily reduces unwanted lines, creases and folds for about 3-4 months.
 With the right technique, it can also create a lifting effect on the eyebrows.
 But when forehead wrinkles, folds and creases are too deep, a forehead lift may offer a more permanent and dramatic result.
 Please keep in mind that not everyone with heavy brows are appropriate candidates for a browlift procedure.
 If your only concern is excess skin or fat in the upper eyelids, upper blepharoplasty surgery might be a better route for you.